OraOpenSource/orawrap/README.md

 # orawrap

+## PROJECT NOT MAINTAINED
+This project is no longer maintained.
+I've been working to bring the best parts of Orawrap (and more) to the core driver.
+Please use the core driver over this module.

 Orawrap is a wrapper module for the Oracle Database driver for Node.js ([node-oracledb](https://github.com/oracle/node-oracledb)).
 Some of the features include:

 * A pool manager that provides pool storage and retrieval methods as well as connection request queuing